Take your soul on a journey!

-If you are spending the day exploring Saint John, make sure you stop by this gallery in the heart of the city.
+If you are spending the day exploring Saint John, make sure you stop by this contemporary art gallery in the heart of the city.
 Exclusively exhibiting Atlantic Canadian artists, it fosters an art space that is celebratory and inviting.

 11. Serendipin'Art – Little Big Art Galleries

 168 Water St., Saint Andrews

 Those two galleries in one located in the charming seaside town of Saint Andrews promote the fine art and craft of over 100 New Brunswick artists.
 A lot of artwork features the beautiful Fundy coast, even incorporating sea glass and stones from the local shores.
 This gallery is the perfect spot to pick up a gift, or a piece that will remind you of your days spent by the sea in St. Andrews.

 12. Gallery 78